babolivier/infra/README.md

 ### How I use it

 I prefer to run Caddy through Docker containers, using the image provided by [@abiosoft](https://hub.docker.com/r/abiosoft/caddy/), as I find this way cleaner than manually moving Caddy's binary and config files in `/usr/` and `/etc/` (and also because it's way funnier, yes).
 I currently use one container by website (yes, I know this is not really well optimised, I'll work on that later), with a reverse proxy acting as a gateway.
-Docker's `--link` arguments allows me to create a closed LAN between all my containers, so that only the proxy needs to publish ports (which are `:80` and `:443`).
+Docker's `--link` argument (well, its equivalent in the Python API) allows me to create a closed LAN between all my containers, so that only the proxy needs to publish ports (which are `:80` and `:443`).

 So, if you followed me correctly up to this point, you understand why the sites' config files (placed in [`sites/`](https://github.com/babolivier/infra/tree/master/sites)) are set to listen on `:80` with no TLS, as it is the proxy who handles both TLS and redirecting request to the right containers (by the way, its config is in [`proxy.caddyfile`](https://github.com/babolivier/infra/blob/master/proxy.caddyfile)).